Arthur E. Tokle

 Arthur Emil Tokle (August 16, 1922 – March 3, 2005) was a Norwegian-born American ski jumper who competed for the United States at the 1952 Winter Olympics in Oslo, finishing 18th in the individual large hill event.

 Biography

-Tokle was born in Løkken Verk, a village in Meldal, Sør-Trøndelag county, Norway.
+Tokle was born in Løkken Verk, a village in Meldal Municipality in Sør-Trøndelag county, Norway.
 His father was a Norwegian mining official, who raised every one of his 20 children in the sport, and skied himself until he was well past 70.
 Torger Tokle, Art's older brother, came to the U.S. in 1939 and gained sudden fame before he was killed in Italy as a ski trooper in 1945.
 Kyrre Tokle, another older brother, was still jumping in informal meets in the U.S. at the age of 55.